DesmondZhong/Lagrangian_caVAE/README.md

 ![architecture](./figures/architecture.png)

 This repository is the official implementation of [Unsupervised Learning of Lagrangian Dynamics from Images for Prediction and Control](https://arxiv.org/abs/2007.01926).
-This implementation is refactored from the original implementation for readability, so the results won't be exactly the same as in the paper.
+This implementation is refactored from the original implementation for readability.

 ## Requirements